-Sunset Industry & Digital Transformation
+Sunset Industry & Digital Transformation.

-They survived through
+They survived by:

 - Using new tools to deliver their products and services.